 In this lab, you built a custom provider for Terraform.
 You accomplished this by building a plugin, defining resources, learning about error handling and partial state, and implementing a few Terraform functions.

-This self-paced lab is part of the Managing Cloud Infrastructure with Terraform Quest.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above, to recognize your achievement.
-You can make your badge public and link to them in your online resume or social media account.
-Enroll in this Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Managing Cloud Infrastructure with Terraform quest.
+A quest is a series of related labs that form a learning path.
+Completing this quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in this quest or any quest that contains this lab and get immediate completion credit.
+See the Google Cloud Skills Boost catalog to see all available quests.

 Google Cloud training and certification